Paperspace/Docs/experiments/about.md

 ## State Transitions

-An experiment goes through a number of "states" between being submitted to Gradient \(through the CLI, SDK, the GradientCI GitHub App, or Job Builder GUI\).
+An experiment goes through a number of "states" between being submitted to Gradient \(through the CLI, SDK, the GradientCI GitHub App, or Job Builder Web UI\).
 These states are enumerated below:

 | State | Name |
 | :--- | :--- |